Grace's Guide To British Industrial History

 Second Vyrnwy Aqueduct

-A second Vyrnwy Aqueduct was built, starting in 1881, to carry water to Liverpool from Lake Vyrnwy.
-Originally it consisted of a single pipeline, constructed generally of 1.07m diameter cast iron tubes but where the route crossed the River Mersey the pipeline was of 813mm diameter riveted steel to facilitate maintenance; similarly the river Weaver was crossed by steel tubes.
-In both cases the tubes were in tunnels beneath the rivers.
+Originally the aqueduct used a single pipeline, constructed generally of 42 in.
+(1.07m) internal diameter cast iron tubes, but where the route crossed the River Mersey the pipeline was of 32 in.
+(813mm) internal diameter riveted steel to facilitate maintenance; similarly the River Weaver was crossed by steel pipes.

 Its route follows the watershed of the rivers Dee and Severn, maintaining high ground through Hirnant, Oswestry, Malpas and Cotebrook.
 It then crosses the basins of the rivers Weaver and Mersey to finish at Prescot service reservoirs, east of Liverpool, for onward distribution.
 The construction entailed tunnels, balancing reservoirs, valve houses, and river and railway crossings.
-The Norton water-tower, near Runcorn, was built to hold a balancing reservoir at height above the Aqueduct.
+The Norton Water Tower, near Runcorn, was built to hold a balancing reservoir at height above the Aqueduct.

 1892 The Aqueduct was said to be the longest in the world when it was opened, conveying the waters of the largest artificial lake in Europe to Liverpool.